tylerharter/cs320/s20/p5/README.md

 <img src="wi.png" width=400>

-The 100 gray dots are randomly chose, and the black dots are the 10 largest cities.
+The 100 gray dots are randomly chosen, and the black dots are the 10 largest cities.
 There are seven years of data for each of the city points, but only 2016 data for the randomly sampled points.